-The Primary Health Care team at the Centre consists of doctors, nurse practitioners, nurses, foot care nurses, dietitians, social workers, and other healthcare professionals.
-Working together, this primary care health care team provides our community with 1 on 1 appointments and group education classes.
+The Primary Health Care team at De dwa da dehs nye>s consists of Physicians, Nurse Practitioners, and other allied healthcare professionals.
+Working together in a culturally appropriate manner, the primary care health care team provides our community with 1 on 1 appointments and group education classes.

 Mental Health and Addictions Services

-Culturally Appropriate Mental Health and Addictions services that promote empowerment of Aboriginal people in determining their own mental health care needs.
+Culturally Appropriate Mental Health and Addictions services that support the empowerment and self-determination of Aboriginal People.

 The aim of Traditional Healing is to create awareness of the blocks we carry which prevent us from experiencing our true nature, which is love.
 By acknowledging that these blocks are ever present in us, we can begin to heal them by providing tools which help to heal the mind & spirit.